Can I Eat Expired Butter?

 How can I tell if Butter has gone bad?

 To check if butter has gone bad, look for any discoloration or mold on the surface.
 Additionally, spoiled butter may have a rancid or sour smell and a change in texture, appearing greasy or slimy.
-If you notice any of these signs, it's best to discard the butter to prevent foodborne illness.
+If you notice any of these signs, it's best to discard the butter to reduce the risk of foodborne illness.

 What are the food safety risks?